 December 26, 1975 - MPR’s Kate Williams reports on the success and challenges of Minnesota program for arriving Vietnamese refugees.
 Topics include housing, education, and jobs.

 January 7, 1980 - MPR’s Tom Meersman reports on Laotian refugees arriving in Minnesota.
 Meersman highlights struggles and adjustments the refugees face.

-December 23, 1980 - MPR’s Rich Dietman reports on immigrant’s use of traditional folk medicine and care at International Clinic at St Paul Ramsey hospital.
-Report looks at how western medical professional are trying to better understand the different medical approaches and treatments.
+December 23, 1980 - MPR’s Rich Dietman reports on immigrants use of traditional folk medicine.
+Inside the International Clinic at St. Paul Ramsey Hospital, western medical professionals are trying to better understand the different medical approaches and treatments.